Frequently asked questions

 Do you have any tips for raising money for charity?

-I love blogging so much!
-To start with I focused on writing really useful and genuinely helpful blogs to help others out.
+To start with, I focused on writing really useful and genuinely helpful blogs to help others out.
 This is important if you want to have a successful blog.
 But you also need to learn about something called SEO – Search Engine Optimisation.
 Basically, writing blogs in a way that means people find them when they search on Google.
 There are loads of free tutorials and books to teach you about SEO.
 If you are serious about blogging, learn the art of SEO before anything else!

 - How to write a killer blog